 Radical Wales in the Campaigns Field hosts an evening Open Mic Stage.

 All The Green Gathering’s bars are non-commercial and raise money for putting on the festival.
-Prices are very reasonable and we aim to provide a decent range of locally brewed cider and beer, plus wines and spirits and plenty of ethically-sourced soft drinks.
+Prices are very reasonable and we aim to provide a decent range of locally brewed cider and beer, plus organic wines and spirits and plenty of ethically-sourced soft drinks.